Credit: Masseria Calderisi

 9/18

 While one could only wish for an Italian summer to last forever, it sadly has to come to an end.
-To wrap up the trip and make your way back home, taking the train from Bari to Rome (a four-hour ride) is a pretty seamless experience.
+To wrap up the trip and make your way back home, taking the train from Bari to Rome.
+The four-hour ride is a pretty seamless experience.
 Break up the travel and experience another beautiful Italian city by spending a couple additional days in Rome.
 Stay at the lovely The Hoxton Rome (only a five-minute taxi drive away from the train station).
 The Hoxton offers a welcoming stay that feels like a home away from home due to their multiple, worldwide locations.
 Relax with one last spritz and pasta dinner before hopping on your flight home in the morning and saying ciao to Italia.

 + posts